starkfire/classicrack/README.md

 <hr>

 ## Notes
-[classicrack](https://github.com/starkfire/classicrack) is part of my learning process in crypto, and as a tool I can use in CTF challenges.
-It is not meant to be a replacement for similar existing libraries out there.
+[classicrack](https://github.com/starkfire/classicrack) is part of my learning process in crypto, and was made as a tool I can use in CTF challenges.
+It is not meant to be a replacement for similar existing libraries out there (but it kinda works though, so...).

 However, as long as it can be maintained, I might add support for other ciphers and improve its cryptanalysis implementation.
 The API is not (yet) stable, and plenty of optimizations must still be made.